chnm/thatcamp-org/wp-content/plugins/bbpress-notify-nospam/readme.txt

 = Does this plugin integrate with BuddyPress Groups? =
  * Out of the box, no. However, you can get BuddyPress Group notification functionality using our premium [bbpnns/BuddyPress Bridge plugin](http://usestrict.net/product/bbpress-notify-no-spam-buddypress-bridge/).

+= Does this plugin integrate with X, Y, Z Membership/Privacy plugin? =
+ * We can't add support for all sorts of third party plugins inside the core bbpnns plugin.
+It would become way too bloated.
+However, we do support some of the more popular membership and privacy plugins such as Private Groups, MemberPress and Ultimate Member.
+See the Premium Addons section above for the links to each one.
+If you're using a different plugin and need support, reach out and let us know.
+ We'll look into adding it.

+= Can this plugin be customized? =
+* If you have some WordPress coding experience, customizing should be really easy as we offer around 40 filters and actions.
+However, if you need help, reach out and let us know your specs for an estimate.

 == Screenshots ==
 1. The settings page